-From a supported browser, open the Zowe Desktop at https://myhost:httpsPort redirect fails, try the full URL.
+From a supported browser, open the Zowe Desktop at httpsPort

 - myHost is the host on which you installed the Zowe Application Server. - httpsPort is the port number value components.app-server.port in zowe.yaml.
 For more information, see Configure component app-server.